CounterpartyXCP/Documentation/docs/basics/getting-started.md

 title: Getting Started
 ---

-The simplest way to get your Counterparty node up and running is to use Docker Compose.

-Install Docker Compose as described here https://docs.docker.com/compose/install/.
+The simplest way to get your Counterparty node up and running is to use **Docker Compose**, which may be installed as described here <https://docs.docker.com/compose/install/>.

-*Note: it is required that you use `compose v2` and suggested that you install the `docker compose` plugin as opposed to the standalone `docker-compose` executable*
+*Note: It is required that you use Docker Compose V2, and it is suggested that you install the plugin as opposed to the standalone `docker-compose` executable*.

-Then run node services in background with:
+Then run the node services in background with:

 ```bash
 git clone git@github.com:CounterpartyXCP/counterparty-core.git